-- b) Displace the educator with the lowest PSE Score in the district, only if said educator has a lower or equivalent PSE Score than the displaced educator. - c) When no position or opportunity exists, the displaced educator shall be considered non-renewed and placed on the recall list. - b.
-Secondary 7-12 The educator with the lowest PSE Score in the affected discipline, in the affected building, will be displaced.
-Where two or more members have identical PSE Scores, the least senior will be displaced.
-The displaced educator may: - i.
-Take any opening available in any building for which the educator is certified. - ii.
-Displace the educator with the lowest PSE Score in the affected building in a discipline for which he/she is certified, only if said educator has a lower or equivalent PSE Score than the displaced educator. - iii.
-Displace the educator with the lowest PSE Score in another building in a discipline for which he/she is certified, only if said educator has a lower or equivalent PSE Score than the displaced educator. - iv.
-When no position or opportunity exists, the displaced educator shall be considered non-renewed and placed on the recall list. - 2.
-In sections C.1. above, an educator being involuntarily transferred or reassigned, thereby being displaced, shall not have the right to choose an option which will cause the suspension or termination of any educator other than a first year educator who is filling in for an educator on a leave of absence. - 3.
-Any educator who fills a vacancy created by an educator taking a leave of absence will not be placed on the involuntary transfer list when he/she is displaced by the educator returning from the leave of absence. - D. The Superintendent and NEA Chariho President shall jointly prepare and maintain a list of all educators who have been involuntarily transferred or reassigned.
-By August 30, this list shall be complete, showing the names of those educators involuntarily transferred or reassigned, the position, as defined in E.2., below, from which the educator has been moved, the date of the transfer, seniority date, PSE Score, and areas of certification. - E. The following procedure will be followed to return an educator to the position from which he/she has been involuntarily transferred or reassigned. - 1.
-When a position becomes available from which an educator has been involuntarily transferred, the affected educator shall be notified in writing in order to be given the opportunity to return to his/her former position before such position is posted as outlined in Article 14. - 2.
-For the purpose of E.1., above, the term position shall be defined as follows: - a.
-Elementary: The grade in the building from which the educator was transferred or reassigned. - b.
-Secondary: The discipline in the building from which the educator was transferred or reassigned. - 3.
+- a) Take any opening available in any building for which the educator is certified. - b) Displace the educator with the lowest PSE Score in the district, only if said educator has a lower or equivalent PSE Score than the displaced educator. - c) When no position or opportunity exists, the displaced educator shall be considered suspended and placed on the reinstatement list. - 2.
+In sections C.1. above, an educator being involuntarily transferred or reassigned, thereby being displaced, shall not have the right to choose an option which will cause the suspension or termination of any educator other than a first-year educator who is hired for an educator on a leave of absence. - 3.
+Any educator hired for a vacancy created by an educator taking a leave of absence will not be placed on the involuntary transfer list when he/she is displaced by the educator returning from the leave of absence. - D. The Superintendent and NEA Chariho President shall jointly prepare and maintain a list of all educators who have been involuntarily transferred or reassigned.
+By August 30, this list shall be complete, showing the names of those educators involuntarily transferred and/or reassigned, the position from which the educator has been moved, the date of the transfer, seniority date, PSE Score, and areas of certification. - E. The following procedure will be followed to return an educator to the position from which he/she has been involuntarily transferred or reassigned. - 1.
+When a position becomes available from which an educator has been involuntarily transferred, the affected educator shall be notified in writing in order to be given the opportunity to return to his/her former position before such position is posted as outlined in Article 13. - 2.
 An educator's name will be removed from the involuntary transfer list when: - a.
-He/she accepts or rejects the option to return to his/her former position as defined in E.2., above.
+He/she accepts or rejects the option to return to his/her former position.
 Such acceptance or rejection shall be in written form and shall be forwarded to the Superintendent within three (3) days of receipt of notification.
 No response will be considered a rejection. - b.
-He/she resigns from the Chariho Regional School District. - 4.
-No educator shall forfeit his/her involuntary transfer rights by refusing to accept a return transfer if the position rejected is not the exact position as defined in E.2. from which he/she was involuntarily transferred or reassigned. - F. The following procedure will be followed by the Superintendent to comply with Articles 14, 15, and 30: - 1.
-Educators returning from leaves of absence under Articles 18 or 19 shall be placed first. - 2.
-Educators whose names appear on the involuntary transfer list will be placed next according to the provisions of Article 15.

-- 3. Educators shall be recalled according to the provisions of Article 30. - 4.
-The position will be posted and educators expressing a desire for a voluntary transfer will be placed next according to the provisions of Article 14. - 5.
+He/she resigns from the Chariho Regional School District. - 3.
+No educator shall forfeit his/her involuntary transfer rights by refusing to accept a return transfer if the position rejected is not the exact position from which he/she was involuntarily transferred or reassigned. - F. The following procedure will be followed by the Superintendent to comply with Articles 13, 14, and 29: - 1.
+Educators returning from leaves of absence under Articles 17 or 18 shall be placed first. - 2.
+Educators whose names appear on the involuntary transfer list will be placed next according to the provisions of Article 14. - 3.
+Educators shall be reinstated according to the provisions of Article 29. - 4.
+The position will be posted and educators expressing a desire for a voluntary transfer will be assigned next according to the provisions of Article 13. - 5.
 A candidate from outside the bargaining unit will be appointed by the Committee.

-ARTICLE 16 EDUCATOR SCHEDULES
+ARTICLE 15 EDUCATOR SCHEDULES